Preventive Maintenance Plan for 2026: Free Checklists & Examples

 4. Inspection: Regular examinations of the equipment, including internal parts that degrade over time, is critical to identifying wear and tear that could result in equipment failure.

-5. Adjustment: As-needed adjustments to equipment may be required to maximize equipment performance.
+5. Adjustment: As-needed adjustments to equipment may be required to maximize equipment reliability.

 6. Alignment: Proper alignment of equipment components reduces wear and tear on spare parts, extending the lifespan of components and reducing the risk of breakdown.